chithranjan510/chithranjan510/README.md

 <h2>Hi there 👋</h2>
-<p>I'm <b>Chithranjan Kumar</b>, an aspiring frontend developer from India and currently learning and working on my skills so as to become an awesome developer in coming days.</p>
+<p>I'm <b>Chithranjan Kumar</b>, an aspiring frontend developer from India and currently working on improving my skills so as to become an awesome developer in coming days.</p>

 <h2>My Skills</h2>